 Breaking Grips has had on occasion reason to wear headgear for Jiu Jitsu and MMA.
 As a result we have extensively reviewed a number of the most popular products available and have come up with the following list of the best BJJ headgear for 2020.

-There is a lack of BJJ specific headgear so BJJ players have to make do with wrestling headgear.
+There are only a few options of truly BJJ specific headgear, so many BJJ players have to make do with wrestling headgear.
 As is the case with wrestling, we are looking to protect the same part of the body but the type of contact sustained by BJJ players and wrestlers is slightly different.

 Cliff Keen is perhaps the most trusted name in protective wrestling gear and it is worn by some of the biggest names in the sport.
 The F5 Tornado is their flagship product and they claim that the design is based on NASA research.
 It is a very popular piece of headgear that you have likely seen worn at your academy at some stage.